 But then details begin to come into focus, such as what appears to be advertising banners by The North Face and what could likely be two timekeeping clocks.
-Since the series as a whole documents the artificial landscape of Alpine sports and leisure, one can reasonably conclude that this is a venue for interior ice-climbing races.
-Spiraling around this atrium would be viewing balconies.
+Since the series as a whole documents the artificial landscape of Alpine sports and leisure, it's safe to assume that this is a venue for indoor ice-climbing races.
+Spiraling around this atrium, then, would be viewing balconies.

 What else could it be?

 Spinatsch doesn't offer much information.
 We know the building is in Austria, France, Italy or Switzerland, but exactly where is a mystery.
 The building itself is difficult to ascertain.
 What kind is it?

 Is it a freestanding concrete silo constructed solely for this single outdoor-indoor sport?